Harry Ford (baseball): Professional career

+Seattle Mariners

 Draft and minor leagues

 The Seattle Mariners selected Ford in the first round, with the 12th overall pick, in the 2021 Major League Baseball draft.
 On July 22, 2021, he signed with the Mariners for the assigned slot value of $4.36 million.
-Ford made his professional debut that summer with the Rookie-level Arizona Complex League Mariners, slashing .291/.400/.482 with three home runs, ten RBI, seven doubles, nine walks, and 14 strikeouts over 65 plate appearances.
+Ford made his professional debut that summer with the Rookie-level Arizona Complex League Mariners, slashing 0.291/0.400/0.482 with three home runs, ten RBI, seven doubles, nine walks, and 14 strikeouts over 65 plate appearances.

 Ford played in 2022 for the Modesto Nuts of the Single-A California League.
-He hit .274 with 11 home runs.
-In 2023, he was promoted to the High-A Everett AquaSox, where he hit .257 with 15 home runs.
+He hit 0.274 with 11 home runs.
+In 2023, he was promoted to the High-A Everett AquaSox, where he hit 0.257 with 15 home runs.
 He was a postseason Northwest League All-Star, leading the league with 103 walks.
-Ford advanced another level in 2024, and his batting average continued to drop, hitting .249 with 7 home runs for the Double-A Arkansas Travelers.
+Ford advanced another level in 2024, and his batting average continued to drop, hitting 0.249 with 7 home runs for the Double-A Arkansas Travelers.
 He suffered a concussion in late July, landing on the injured list for 7 days.

 Ford was selected to play in the All-Star Futures Game in 2023, 2024, and 2025.
 He struck out in his single at-bat in 2023, and he walked in his lone plate appearance in 2024.
 He struck out again in 2025, also throwing out an attempted base stealer.
 Ford was named the Mariners' top prospect and a top 50 overall prospect by MLB.com before the 2023 season and the top Mariners prospect and #40 overall prospect by FanGraphs in the middle of the 2024 season.

-Ford began the 2025 season with the Triple-A Tacoma Rainiers, batting .283/.408/.460 with 16 home runs, 74 RBI, and seven stolen bases across 97 games.
+Ford began the 2025 season with the Triple-A Tacoma Rainiers, batting 0.283/0.408/0.460 with 16 home runs, 74 RBI, and seven stolen bases across 97 games.
 In late June, he joined the Mariners as catcher Mitch Garver recovered from a jaw injury, but Ford was not added to the team's roster.
 After the season, Minor League Baseball named him the top prospect in the Pacific Coast League.

 Major leagues

-On September 1, 2025, the Mariners added Ford to their 40-man roster and promoted him the major leagues.
+On September 1, 2025, the Mariners added Ford to their 40-man squad and promoted him the major leagues.
 He made his MLB debut on September 5 against the Atlanta Braves, striking out on three pitches as a pinch hitter.
 Two days later, after entering as a defensive replacement, he was hit by a pitch and scored his first run in the majors.
 On September 11, he drove in his first major league run with a 12th-inning, walk-off sacrifice fly to right field to beat the Los Angeles Angels.
 He had his first MLB hit, a single off Tyler Glasnow of the Los Angeles Dodgers on September 27.
 In his September call-up, Ford batted 1-for-6 in 8 games.

 In his first postseason, Ford, on the roster as a backup catcher, batted once, hitting a single at the end of Game 3 of the American League Championship Series.